 RELEVANT QUALITFICATIONS & EXPERIENCE OF THE EAP

-This Draft Environmental Impact Report was compiled by Clinton Geyser who has a MSc.
+This Environmental Impact Report was prepared by Clinton Geyser (EAPASA Registration: 2021/3287) who has a MSc.
 Degree in Environmental Management.
-He has been working as an Environmental Assessment Practitioner since 2009 and is currently employed at EnviroAfrica cc.
+He has been working as an Environmental Assessment Practitioner since 2009 and is currently employed at EnviroAfrica CC.